dante4rt/sonic-odyssey-bot/README.md

 npm start
 ```

-Follow the prompts to select the input method (0 for seed phrase, 1 for private key), specify the number of random addresses to generate, and enter the amount of SOL to send in each transaction.
+Follow the prompts to:

+1. Select the input method (0 for seed phrase, 1 for private key).
+2. Specify the number of random addresses to generate.
+3. Enter the amount of SOL to send in each transaction.
+4. Enter the delay between each transaction in milliseconds (default is 1000ms).

 ## Contributing